UniversalDependencies/docs/_gd/index.md

 'you know'.
 Treat as `parataxis` as it is explicitly excluded from `discourse`.
 See also `parataxis` below.

+### foreign words

+Usually English (`en`) but sometimes Early Modern Irish (`ghc`).

+If they're the names of institutions (mostly in the news subcorpus) or borrowings being used in a matter-of-fact way (mostly in the conversation subcorpus) then they are tagged with their original parts of speech and joined by `flat`.
+`OrigLang=en` (or whichever language) goes in the MISC column.
+If they're being used appositively or are titles of works, or are reported speech in another language, then tag everything with `X` and use `flat:foreign` to join them.
+They have `Foreign=Yes` and no other features in the morphology column.
+`Lang=en` goes in the MISC column.

 ### _an ìre mhath_

 This means 'almost'.
 See s08_061b for an example.
 Use `nmod`.